8. Flow of execution#

 expression

 i.e., it is a possibly infinite loop.
-Such loops are invaluable when expressing situations such as do-stuff-until-a-thing-happens, e.g., when we want to execute a command at least once.
+Such constructs are invaluable when expressing situations like repeat-something-until-success, e.g., when we want to execute a command at least once.

 i <- 1